Faculty & Staff

 B.S., Secondary Education & Group Social Studies, Grand Valley State University

 Carolyn has strong roots in Ann Arbor, where she went to Pioneer High School and attended Knox Presbyterian Church.
 Prior to joining AACS, she taught Multimedia, Business Law, Government, and Economics in Grand Rapids Public Schools.
-With a sincere love for high schoolers and the energy and joy they bring, Carolyn also enjoys the in-depth content she is able to teach at the high school level.
-She is eager to help extend the mission of AACS at the high school level.
+With a sincere love for high schoolers and the energy they bring, Carolyn also enjoys the in-depth content she is able to teach at the high school level.
 In her free time, Carolyn enjoys hiking, being outside, and enjoying the Great Lakes.
+She currently attends Knox where she leads a high school small group.

 Rebecca Hawley, English, Student Support, & SAT/ACT Prep